Frequently Asked Questions

 I encourage clients to plan ahead when getting a cosmetic tattoo, especially for my fitness gals who work out more than 3 days/week.

-avoid direct sunlight, tanning beds, hot tubs, excessive sweating (vigorous workouts), salt water, chlorinated pools, direct shower spray, hot water, skin creams, ointments, and lotions other than what you’ve been instructed to use after any of the procedures.
+avoid direct sunlight, tanning beds, hot tubs, sweating (yes, this includes working out!), salt water, chlorinated pools, direct shower spray, hot water, skin creams, ointments, and lotions other than what you’ve been instructed to use after any of the procedures.

-avoid spicy and hot (temperature) food, kissing, and teeth bleaching products after lip procedure.
+avoid what's mentioned above along with spicy and hot (temperature) food, kissing, and teeth bleaching products after lip procedure.
 Avoid using an eyelash curler after eyeliner procedure or lash line enhancement.

 avoid makeup such as foundation.
 Do not apply makeup on tattooed area until it is completely healed to avoid infection.
 Use new mascara after eyeliner procedure.